 (4) If the performance of a function is dependent upon the opinion, belief, or state of mind of the CEO it may be performed under the agreement upon the opinion, belief, or state of mind of the body or person with whom the agreement is made or another person provided for in the agreement.

+(5A) The CEO may disclose the following information to the body or person with whom the agreement is made if the CEO considers that the information is required for the purposes of performing a function under the agreement —

+(a) driver’s licence information;

+(b) permit information;

+(c) vehicle licence information;

+(da) optional plates information;

+(d) demerit points information;

+(e) instructor information.

 (5) For the purposes of this Act or any other written law, an act or thing done by, to, by reference to, or in relation to, a body or person in connection with the performance by that body or person under the agreement of a function of the CEO is as effectual as if it had been done by, to, by reference to or in relation to, the CEO.

-12. Provision of, access to, information
+[Section 11 amended by No. 18 of 2011 s.
+18; No. 8 of 2012 s.
+210.]

+12. Exchange of information between CEO and Commissioner of Police

 (1) In this section —

+incident information means —

-incident particulars means particulars provided in relation to an incident in a report made under the Road Traffic Act 1974 section 56(1) or (4), and includes particulars of any evidence, statements, reports or other information obtained as a result of any investigation made into the incident;
+(a) information provided in relation to an incident in a report made under the Road Traffic Act 1974 section 56(1) or (4); and

-licence means a driver’s licence, a vehicle licence or a licence under the Motor Vehicle Drivers Instructors Act 1963;
+(b) details of any evidence, statement, report or other information obtained as a result of any investigation made into the incident;

-offence particulars means particulars of any offences of which a person has been convicted whether within the State or elsewhere and whether relating to road traffic matters or any other matters, and includes particulars of —
+offence information means details of —

+(a) any offence of which a person has been convicted whether within the State or elsewhere and whether relating to a road traffic matter or any other matter; and

-(a) the penalties, suspensions, cancellations or disqualifications arising from any such convictions; and
+(b) any penalty, suspension, cancellation or disqualification arising from any such conviction; and

-(b) the instances in which a person has paid a penalty under an infringement notice; and
+(c) the instances in which a person has paid a penalty under an infringement notice;

+relevant authorisation means —

+(a) a driver’s licence; or

+(b) a vehicle licence; or

+(c) a learner’s permit; or

-(c) the demerit points recorded against a person under the Road Traffic (Authorisation to Drive) Act 2008 Part 4;
+(da) a permit under the Road Traffic (Vehicles) Act 2012 section 13; or

-permit means a learner’s permit, a permit granted under the Road Traffic (Vehicles) Act 2008 section 13(1) or a permit under the Motor Vehicle Drivers Instructors Act 1963;
+(d) a licence or permit under the Motor Vehicle Drivers Instructors Act 1963.

-supply, in relation to particulars, includes to provide the particulars or to allow access to the particulars at all times.

-(2) The CEO is to supply the Commissioner of Police with —
+(2) The CEO must disclose the following information to the Commissioner of Police —

-(a) particulars of licences and permits held or granted and of the persons who hold licences or permits or to whom licences or permits have been granted; and

-(b) offence particulars that are contained in the driver’s licence register, the demerit points register or a register of vehicle licences, concerning persons mentioned in paragraph (a).
+(a) driver’s licence information;

+(b) permit information;

+(c) vehicle licence information;

+(da) optional plates information;

+(d) demerit points information;

+(e) instructor information;

+(f) information obtained from a relevant authority under section 13A.

-(3) Particulars supplied to the Commissioner of Police under subsection (2) —
+(3) Information disclosed under subsection (2) —

-(a) may be used in the performance of the functions of the Commissioner of Police, whether under a road law or otherwise; and
+(a) may be used in the performance of the Commissioner of Police’s functions, whether under a road law or otherwise, but not for any other purpose; and

-(b) may be supplied by the Commissioner of Police to an officer, department or instrumentality of this State, another State, a Territory, the Commonwealth or another country for use in the performance of the functions of that officer, department or instrumentality.
+(b) may be disclosed by the Commissioner of Police to an officer, department or instrumentality of this State, another State, a Territory, the Commonwealth or another country for use in the performance of the functions of that officer, department or instrumentality but not for any other purpose.